-The Bank's conditions of registration require capital adequacy ratios to be calculated in accordance with the BS2A (Capital Adequacy Framework).
+The Bank's conditions of registration require capital adequacy ratios to be calculated in accordance with the Reserve Bank's Banking Prudential Requirements.
 For regulatory capital adequacy purposes, total regulatory capital is defined as the sum of Common Equity Tier One capital, Additional Tier One capital and Tier Two capital.
 Tier One capital is defined as the sum of Common Equity Tier One capital and Additional Tier One capital.